SoftUni/Programming-Basics-Book-Python-EN/chapter-12-conclusion.md

 ## What to Do After Reading This Book?

-This book **gives you solid grounds**, thanks to which it will be easy for you to continue developing as a programmer.
+This book **gives you solid foundations**, thanks to which it will be easy for you to continue developing as a programmer.
 If you wonder how to continue your development, you have the following possibilities:
- - to study for a **software engineer at SoftUni** and make programming your profession.
+ - to study for a **[software developer](https://learn.softuni.org/catalog?utm_source=FreeProgrammingBooks&utm_medium=text&utm_campaign=PythonBook) at SoftUni** and make programming your profession.
- - to continue developing as a programmer **on your own**, for example through self-training or via online lessons.
+ - to continue developing as a programmer **on your own**, for example through self-training or via free online lessons.
  - to **stay at a coder level**, without going more seriously into programming.

 ### Study Software Engineering in SoftUni

-The first, and respectively recommended option to master on a high level the profession of a "software engineer", is to start your training via the **end-to-end SoftUni program for software engineers**: [https://softuni.org](https://softuni.org).
+The first option, which we recommend, is to enroll in a **[Software Developer program](https://learn.softuni.org/catalog?utm_source=FreeProgrammingBooks&utm_medium=text&utm_campaign=PythonBook)** to master programming on a professional level.
 The SoftUni curriculum is carefully developed by **Dr. Svetlin Nakov and his team**, to provide you consequently and with gradually increasing complexity all the skills that a software engineer must have, **to start a career as a software developer** in an IT company.

 #### Training Duration in SoftUni